Lumina State Quality Assurance Grant Fund

-Lumina will host a webinar at 1 p.m.
+Lumina hosted a webinar at 1 p.m.
 EDT on Thursday, July 25, 2019, to discuss this RFP, share insights from partner organizations, and answer prospective applicants’ questions.
-The webinar will be recorded and available on this page for subsequent viewing.

 Letters of intent should be sent to QualityFund@luminafoundation.org any time between July 15 and no later than 3 p.m.
 EDT on Wednesday, Sept.
 25. Prospective applicants also may email this address with questions in advance of submitting letters of intent.